-When backpacking in September, 10 to 11 hours out of every 24 are spent in my sleeping bag.
-Work it out: dark at 8 pm, read with a lantern till 9, then it’s not light till 7am and sometimes too chilly till 8.
+When backpacking in May and September, around 10 hours out of every 24 are spent in my sleeping bag.
+Work it out: dark at 8 or 9 pm, then it’s not light till 7am, while so,etimes it’s just too cold till 8.

 In my youth I could “die” for 9 or 10 hours at a time, but over the years I have become a lighter sleeper.
 In a tiny nylon tent that is usually on uneven or slightly sloping ground, I tend to drift in and out of sleep all night.
 Any running water, from a nearby trickle to a distant cataract, is plainly audible, you hear the wind in the grass, rain splatters or drums on the flysheet, and aeroplanes drone high overhead.
 Then there are the noises you cannot define (made by sheep, probably), that leave you laying there with the hairs raised on the back of your neck.